|Type / Tags|

 Third, the Lowender passes the bass material through an output section comprised of an overdrive circuit and a lowpass filter.
 Driving or compressing the newly generated low frequencies is essential for evening out their dynamics, and will allow them to sit well in a mix.
 The variable lowpass filter is provided to shave off the higher harmonics of the overdrive and create a smooth low end - or you can leave some of them in, for raspier bass sounds.

-- Classic style subharmonic synthesizer.
+- Classic dual-band subharmonic architecture.

 - Gate, drive, and output filter controls.